 The Vermont Council on Rural Development, or VCRD, is a non-profit organization that supports locally-defined progress of Vermont's rural communities.

 Among the concerns was that there was a consensus from residents that there was not enough vibrancy in the downtown area, other than shopping and eating there was not much else to do.

 "I think our town is vibrant during a Saturday afternoon on a weekend holiday, but at other times I don't see vibrancy," said Manchester resident Joe Madeira.
 "The issue I see is how to make it so this town can be vibrant."

 To fix the problem, ideas rose around implementing services that Manchester is missing along with making it a more pedestrian friendly area.
-That part is already underway with the completion of the roundabout project as the town moves to a downtown area that encourages
+That part is already underway with the completion of the roundabout project as the town moves to a downtown area that encourages a walking community.

 Residents pointed to the fact that the town needs to do things like fill vacant stores, get rid of the wires that hang above the roadways, and while doing that try to build a bike path around the river that runs through the center of town, add green space, and possibly add more of a residential area in or close to the center of downtown.